New Bespoke Training at Surrey and Borders

 Patient Safety Education Network

 Rosi Reed of Making Families Count will be speaking at the Patient Safety Education Network on Friday 8 March.
-Her presentation is “The importance of establishing a meaningful relationship with families after a patient safety incident”, though she’ll also be talking about the work of Making Families Count and the training they offer around this.
-Last year, Rosi was asked to speak at a similar event with a different group.
-Chris Elson of PSEN was in the audience for that and then invited her to speak to their members, too.
-We find speaking at these type of events is a great way …
+Her presentation is “The importance of establishing a meaningful relationship with families after a patient safety incident”, though she’ll also be talking about the work of Making Families Count and the training …

 Read more